cheery/lever/README.md

 ## Unfinished tasks

- TODO: Make working Slot -types.
-       Using &a to assign a slot.

  TODO: Consider writing a sample program that uses the whole palette
        of methods that are available for strings.